Pranav10ss/AWS-Projects/Static-Website-S3-Route53/Readme.md

 ```

 Add a S3 bucket policy:
   * Add a S3 bucket policy to allow github to access S3 bucket.
 Go to `awspolicygen.amazonaws.com` to create a bucket policy.
 'Principle' of the policy will be the ARN of the `IAM User` that was created for github.
-Allow `All Actions`. `ARN` will be the ARN of the S3 bucket.
-Once the policy is generated paste it under S3's `bucket policy` under 'Permissions'.
+Allow `All Actions`.
+'ARN' will be the ARN of the S3 bucket.
+Once the policy is generated paste it under S3's 'bucket policy' under 'Permissions'.

 The bucket policy, written in JSON, provides access to the objects stored in the bucket.
 ```JSON